SimpleNexus/FrontendStyleGuide/icons/README.md

 -- -- SimpleNexusIcons.ttf
 ```

-All we need from this is the `selection.json`, `style.css`, and the four font files.
-Rename `style.css` to `snIcons.css`, and then manually replace the following files in the app with these new files:
+All we need from this is the `selection.json`, `style.css`, and the four files in the `fonts/` directory.

+- Rename `style.css` to `snIcons.css`.
+- In `snIcons.css` in the `src` declarations at the top add `../` to the `url('...')` attributes so that the pathing will be correct.
+- Manually replace the following files in the app with these new files:

 ```
 -- app/javascript/